St. Gertrude the Great

 Mass Web Stream

-Support this Mass by Supporting our Kids!
-Are you a regular member of our Internet congregation?
+Support this Mass by supporting our apostolate!
+Are you a regular member of our internet congregation?
 If so, please consider donating online using the "Donate" button.
 You may also mail a check to the address below.
 May God reward your generosity!

 Livestreams and sermons are also available to view on our YouTube channels: See the sgg weekly bulletin for a list of services.
 Spiritual Benefits from Internet Masses?